nicolashahn/nicolashahn.github.io/_posts/2019-06-01-program-in-python-go-rust.md

 - __Debugging__: I haven't tried out a debugger with Rust yet (since the type system and `println!` take you pretty far), but you can use `rust-gdb` and `rust-lldb`, wrappers around the `gdb` and `lldb` debuggers that are installed with the initial `rustup`.
-  The experience should be predictable if you've used those debuggers before with C.
+  The experience should be predictable if you've used those debuggers before with C. As mentioned previously, the compiler error messages are extremely helpful.

 ### Rust summary